klangwig/mg_dose_response_public/README.md

 - deviance_params_21JUL2023.csv contains the estimated parameters for the groups.
 This file is just used for grabbing the param estimates for the kate_MG_boostrap_resids.R

 # code
--kate_define_functions.R - this is all the dose-response models and the likelihood (deviance) functions for fitting
+- kate_define_functions.R - this is all the dose-response models and the likelihood (deviance) functions for fitting
 - kate_MG_bootstrap_resids.R: this file is used to obtain the 95% CI of the dose-response parameters.
 It needs to be better organized so the code doesn't rely on functions in a different file (or write an actual package)